scalyr/scalyr-agent-2/BETA.md

 ## Reporting problems

-As always, if you have any difficults, please contact `support@scalyr.com` and clearly mention that you are using the beta release of the Scalyr Agent.
+As always, if you have any difficulties, please contact `support@scalyr.com` and clearly mention that you are using the beta release of the Scalyr Agent.